The front door is under the overhanging portion of the house on the left.

 "Grounds Tour" - refers to tours of the area around the mansion's exterior.
 Tour tickets are not required for a Grounds Tour.

 Llewellyn Park: One of America's first planned private communities, it maintains that status today, and is therefore gated and access restricted.
-The gatehouse is not staffed by NPS employees.
+The gatehouse is staffed by community security, not NPS employees.
 Grounds Pass from the Edison laboratory Visitor Center necessary for entry.
 Tour tickets, park passes, and all other paperwork will not be accepted for neighborhood entry.
-The Edison family estate is only one of many homes inside the neighborhood.
+The Edison family estate is only one of many homes inside the neighborhood, and guests are reminded to exercise courtesy and respect consistent with the private nature of the community.

 Park pass - usually refers to Interagency Passes, as well as the park-specific digital pass only good at Thomas Edison NHP.
 Used to waive entry fees.
 Cannot be used as tour tickets or as a Grounds Pass.

 Park staff - refers to both uniformed National Park Service employees and volunteers working directly with the NPS.
-Does NOT include the Llewellyn Park gatehouse.
+Does NOT include the Llewellyn Park gatehouse employees.

-Same-day tour ticket - enables the bearer to join a guided tour of the Glenmont mansion.
+Tour ticket - enables bearer to join a guided tour of the Glenmont mansion.
+Issued at the Visitor Center for free, albeit limited in number.
 Must be acquired at the Visitor Center on the date of the tour, and may not be reserved or held in advance prior to arrival.